mahedjaved/AiCore_Hangman/README.md

 (3) milestone_4.py : Develops code from milestone_3 and gives an OOP structure.
 The main class is termed Hangman, it contains two methods: a) check_guess b) ask_for_input.

+(4) milestone_5.py : Builds on code from milestone_4.py and adds an external function that runs the Hangman class seperately

 # Installation instructions

 The .py files are further divided into seperate tasks that can run into seperate code cells in VSCode : https://code.visualstudio.com/docs/setup/windows

-#TODO
-Usage instructions
+# Usage instructions

-#TODO :-
+You can run any of the tasks as seperate cells in VSCode with Jupyter Notebook extensions installed

-License information
+# License information

+MIT License

 # Special Cases